bang-olufsen/mozart-open-api/README.md

 ## Example CLI program

 The CLI program carries out one command and then exits afterwards.
-This and the fact that the serial number is used to specify devices sometimes results in slow MDNS discovery times.
+The program needs to do a device-discovery on each command, which in noisy environments could take some time.

+Additionally since the CLI uses MDNS for device discovery, port number 5353 needs to be open.

+The ip-address can be used directly as an alternative.

 ### Usage example